Headaches - tension

 - Drug treatment with an antidepressant, usually the tricyclic antidepressant amitriptyline

 - Relaxation training and biofeedback

 Studies indicate that best results are achieved when drug treatment is combined with relaxation or stress-management training.

 Withdrawing from Medications after Medication-Overuse Headaches

-The patient usually has the option of stopping abruptly or gradually and should expect the following course:
+A person usually has the option of stopping abruptly or gradually, and should expect the following course:

-- If the patient chooses to taper off standard headache medications, withdrawal should be completed within 3 days or less.
+- If you choose to taper off standard headache medications, withdrawal should be completed within 3 days or less.